thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             many_perspective);
 </script>

-*So we are getting many numbers at once, that's kind of cumbersome right?*
+*So we are just essentially getting many numbers at once, that's kind of cumbersome right?*

 It will not be.
 Let's say we project $u$ onto three vectors $ \\{ v_1, v_2, v_3 \\} $, and thereby obtaining a list of numbers $[u^Tv_1, u^Tv_2, u^Tv_3]$.
 This list of numbers is itself a vector $u'$ as well: